Will Phillips (footballer)

-Will Phillips (born 22 May 2002) is a former professional Australian rules footballer who played for in the Australian Football League (AFL).
-He was recruited by with the 3rd draft pick in the 2020 AFL draft.
+Will Phillips (born 22 May 2002) is an Australian rules footballer who plays for the Collingwood Football Club in the Victorian Football League (VFL).
+He previously played professionally for in the Australian Football League (AFL) after being recruited with the 3rd pick in the 2020 AFL draft.

 Early football

 Phillips began his junior career in Doncaster East playing for the Beverley Hills Football Club in the Yarra Junior Football League, where he played over 100 games from the Auskick to the Under 15s division.
 He played school football for his school, Caulfield Grammar School, and was named as a co-captain of the school in his senior year.
 2018 saw Phillips take out the most valuable player award in the AFL Under 16 championships.
 Phillips played for the Oakleigh Chargers in the NAB League in 2018 and 2019, playing a total of 15 games over the two seasons.
 He averaged 22 disposals in his 2019 season, and played a vital part in their grand final win, kicking 2 goals.